Over the years there have been three different processes used to Crush (re-process) Submerged Arc Welding (S.A.W.) Flux

 |Easily Trained Operators||Easily Trained Operators||Skilled Operators Required|

 The S.A.W.
-Flux slag Crushing equipment used at Harbert’s Products, Inc. was designed and built by A. Beck Enterprises.
+Flux slag Crushing equipment used at Harbert’s Products, Inc. was designed by A. Beck Enterprises.

 The Fused S.A.W.
 Flux / Slag Crushing Units being used at Harbert’s has waste stream of 4% to 10% (7% average), this difference is due to the type and size of the crushed flux.